- About us

 - Clinician resources

-Research projects approved by the Metro South Health Human Research Ethics Committee need to be reported on and monitored to ensure they are being conducted appropriately.
+Research projects approved by the Metro South Health Human Research Ethics Committee follow the NHMRC Guidance: Safety monitoring and reporting in clinical trials involving therapeutic goods.

 You will be required to submit an Annual progress report (DOC, 217.5 KB) for each research project: